Skip navigation (Press enter)

 Competitive, Deathmatch, and Premier map pool

-As promised by Riot, the competitive map pool will receive changes more often this year and the next rotation has already been announced.
-This will arrive with patch 10.04, where Abyss and Bind will rotate out while Icebox and Ascent will return.
+As promised by Riot at the start of the year, the competitive map pool will receive changes more often this year, and the next rotation has already been confirmed.

 For any more news about Valorant and its future content, don't forget to bookmark the site and follow us through our social media pages.